 This white bean hummus with roasted garlic is so creamy and delicious!
 It pairs perfectly with fresh vegetables or pita chips and makes a great spread for sandwiches and wraps.

-I’ve become a huge fan of hummus over the years.
+I’ve become a huge fan of homemade hummus over the years.
 It’s one of my favorite no-guilt healthy snacks and is also family friendly.
 My kids and husband love it!

 This white bean hummus recipe tastes amazing and is one of our favorite snacks.
 It’s full of flavor and is so creamy and delicious!
 My favorite part about this recipe is the flavor from the roasted garlic.
 It adds amazing depth and really takes the hummus up a notch.